TheProdigyLeague/NYSE_VRZN/beginning/Privacy.md

 > A: We share information within Verizon...It is our company policy; Vendors, third-party developer teams, business partners during business meetings etc.) Including with our affiliates, for a variety of purposes, including providing you with the latest information about our products and services and offering you our latest promotions.
 You can limit the sharing in what we call a Customer Proprietary Network Information: Certain credit information, if you do not want us to use them to market services to you that are different from the ones you have.
 Customer Proprietary Network Information (or CPNI) is information that relates to the type, quantity, destination, technical configuration, location, amount of use and related billing information of your telecommunications or interconnected Voice over Internet Protocol (VoIP) services.
 Federal law governs our use and sharing of CPNI.

 #### Credit CPNI
-Credit information includes your credit score, information in your consumer reports, and your account history.
+CPNI includes your credit score, information in your consumer reports, and your account history.

-			    We share information with service providers and partners...
+			    We share CPNI with service providers and partners...

-We use service providers to help us offer, provide, repair, restore and bill for services.
+We use CPNI to help us offer, provide, repair, restore and bill for services.
 We share information with them as necessary for them to perform work for us.
 They are required to protect information they receive from us or collect on our behalf and use it only for the purposes we allow.
 When you purchase or use services that are offered by Verizon and one of our partners, both parties may collect information about you.
 When this is the case, you should also review the partner company's privacy policy because it may describe uses of information that are different from ours.
 We share information about your devices’ 5G connectivity with mobile device operating system providers and app developers so that they can optimize your 5G experience.
 We also share de-identified information with companies to assist with the delivery of advertising campaigns or aggregate reports.

-			    We share information about your activity on our websites and apps.
+			    We share CPNI about your activity on our websites and apps.

 § We must allow third-party advertising companies to collect information about your activity on our sites and in our apps and use that information to help us provide more relevant Verizon advertising on our own and other sites and apps.
-These companies may combine information from our sites with similar information they collect on other sites to determine whether you fit into an audience that advertisers, including Verizon, are trying to reach.
+CPNI may combine information from our sites with similar information they collect on other sites to determine whether you fit into an audience that advertisers, including Verizon, are trying to reach.
 For example, ad servers, ad networks or technology platforms.
-We may deliver Verizon marketing on our sites and apps and on non-Verizon sites and apps, by our representatives, via mail or email or via other Verizon services or devices.
+We may deliver Verizon marketing on our sites and apps and on non-Verizon sites and apps, by our representatives, via mail or email or via CPNI.
 [Cookies]("https://www.verizon.com/about/privacy/cookies") We use cookies, pixels, tags, web beacons, scripts, application programming interfaces (APIs) or use similar technologies on our pages and the browsers you use and may access advertising identifiers from your mobile device operating systems.
 Our customers and website visitors can limit the sale and sharing of personal information as well as the use of this information for certain types of targeted advertising.
 California, Colorado, Connecticut and Virginia laws give consumers the right to make these opt out choices.
 California law also gives business customers the right to limit the sale and sharing of personal information.
 In addition, we require that advertising companies disclose when they are using interest-based advertising techniques to deliver ads on our sites and apps as well as when they deliver Verizon ads on other sites.
 We also require them to offer you the ability to opt out of this use of your information.
 Verizon sites and services may also include social networks or other third-party plug-ins and widgets that may provide information to their associated social networks or third parties even if you do not click on or otherwise interact with the plug-ins and widgets.

        			We disclose certain Fios TV information for audience measurement and market research purposes